Citizenship and Immigration Status Requirements for all Programs

 • Must be lawfully present in the U.S. and must sign the following statement under penalty of perjury to be eligible for federal benefits, if not eligible under a qualified alien status:

-“I was a Hmong (or Highland Laotian) tribe member when the tribe assisted the U.S. military during Vietnam era (August 5,1964 to May 7, 1975).
+I declare, under penalty of perjury, that I was a Hmong or Highland Laotian tribe member when the tribe assisted the U.S. military during the Vietnam era (8/5/64 to 5/7/75).

 1. came to the United States on a family-based visa.
-They are required to have a “sponsor”, who is usually an immediate family member with income at least 125% of the federal poverty level (FPL).
+They are required to have a “sponsor”, who is usually an immediate family member with income at least 125% of the federal poverty level.
 Starting December 19, 1997 sponsors are required to sign a legally enforceable USCIS form I-864 Affidavit of Support, which is a contract between the sponsor and the U.S. government.

-Federal law does not limit the sponsor’s obligations to only the first 5 years of the sponsored immigrant being in the U.S. The sponsored immigrants’ eligibility for federal and state funded benefits do not terminate nor substitute for the sponsor’s obligations.
+Federal law doesn't limit the sponsor’s obligations to only the first 5 years of the sponsored immigrant being in the U.S. The sponsored immigrants’ eligibility for federal and state funded benefits don't terminate nor substitute for the sponsor’s obligations.

-• Becomes a naturalized U.S. citizen;
+• Becomes a naturalized U.S. citizen.

-• Has worked or can be credited with 40 work quarters under the Social Security Act (can include spouse’s quarters);
+• Has worked or can be credited with 40 work quarters under the Social Security Act (can include spouse’s quarters).

 • Dies.